Jumpstart Your Amazon Business in 2023 With These Powerful ACoS Strategies

 For example, once you’ve added your product costs, shipping costs, Amazon costs etc, your profit margin is what remains.
 If your profit margin is 30%, that’s also your break-even ACoS.

 Once you have done the math and determined your target profit margin, subtract that from the break-even ACoS.
-At that point what remains is your target ACoS.
+What remains is your target ACoS.
 If we use the above 30% profit margin and want to have a 12% target profit margin, that leaves 18% as the target ACoS.

 Not All ACoS is Created Equal

-Where Amazon sellers get into trouble with Amazon ACoS, is when they forget that Amazon advertising conversion rates are subject to a number of factors.
+Amazon sellers get into trouble with Amazon ACoS when they forget that Amazon advertising conversion rates are subject to a number of factors.

 It’s important to remember that: